For tips and itineraries check out also our walking and hiking trips in Transylvania:

 - Sunglasses with UV protection

-- Antibcaterial gel, sun lotion, medical kit
+- Antibacterial gel, sun lotion, medical kit

 How to avoid risks

 The main risks that can appear during a walking or hiking trip in Romania are related to possible encounters with bears or shepherd dogs.
-During our outdoors trips in Romania, we never met a bear so far, but we saw a lot of bear tracks, some of them quite fresh.
+During our outdoor trips in Romania, we never met a bear so far, but we saw a lot of bear tracks, some of them quite fresh.
 Also, we had some encounters with shepherd dogs, but we were able to manage them easily.
 Other risks are related to weather and the bad planning of a hike on unknown trails.

 So, here are a few recommendations for hikers in Romania in order to avoid or to manage encounters with bears:

 - Shepherd dogs.
-The presence of shepherd dogs on the Romanian mountains and highlands is directly related to the presence of bears and wolves.
+The presence of shepherd dogs in the Romanian mountains and highlands is directly related to the presence of bears and wolves.
 The shepherds keep about 10-15 large shepherd dogs with their flocks to fight the wild beasts that would be interested in a feast of their sheep or cattle.
-Some dogs can be aggressive with hikiers, but here are some rules to follow to stay safe.
+Some dogs can be aggressive with hikers, but here are some rules to follow to stay safe.
 First of all, when you see a flock of sheep, you must also consider the presence of dogs somewhere around the flock.
-Try to see their position and try to adopt a trajectory that avoids direct encounter.
+Try to see their position and try to adopt a trajectory that avoids direct encounters.
 If they start barking, talk to them firmly.
 Do not run!
 Throw them food (it’s good to have dog food in your backpack), they usually become friendlier if you feed them.

 It also reacts to ultrasound devices.
 If nothing works, use firecrackers, if you have any.
-Ultimately, use the bear spray.
-We are always carry firecrackers in our backpacks and have proven to be very effective in keeping away aggressive dogs.
+Ultimately, use bear spray.
+We always carry firecrackers in our backpacks and have proven to be very effective in keeping away aggressive dogs.

 All of the risks can be minimised if you use a local guide with extensive knowledge of the hiking area.
 The guide will take care of the planning of the route and is in a better position to manage those foreseen and unforeseen risks that can appear in any hiking trip.